Wakefield, Rhode Island: Economy

 Much of Wakefield's economy is driven by seasonal tourism, as the main central business district of South Kingstown runs from the Saugatucket River up to Old Tower Hill.

 Arts and culture

-Buildings in Wakefield listed on the National Register of Historic Places listings in Washington County, Rhode Island include Wakefield Baptist Church, Nathaniel C. Armstrong House, John H. Armstrong House, Hera Gallery, and Bell Block.
+Buildings in Wakefield listed on the National Register of Historic Places include Wakefield Baptist Church, Nathaniel C. Armstrong House, John H. Armstrong House, Hera Gallery, and Bell Block.

 Education

 Wakefield is part of the South Kingstown School District.
-Schools in Wakefield include South Kingstown High School, Broad Rock Middle School, Curtis Corner Middle School, and Wakefield Elementary School(which has been closed along with Curtis Corner Middle School.)
+Schools in Wakefield include South Kingstown High School, Broad Rock Middle School, Curtis Corner Middle School, and Wakefield Elementary School (which has been closed along with Curtis Corner Middle School).

 Media

 The Narragansett Times, a twice-weekly paper serving Narragansett and South Kingstown, is published in Wakefield.